-Visit the Norco College Governance Resources webpage to access a sample of meeting minutes and meeting minutes template.
+Visit the Norco College Governance Resources webpage to access details regarding the procedures for Document Control, as well as a sample of meeting minutes and meeting minutes template.

 Websites

 All Councils and Committees of the College are expected to maintain websites regarding their group (all other groups should determine on their own whether a website is necessary, but in general, groups are encouraged to establish and maintain websites to facilitate communication and openness).
 Previously, there have been no guidelines on what websites should contain.
 These guidelines aim to create a more uniform, College-wide website development and maintenance approach.